Second Schweinfurt raid: Aftermath

-Another example of the strategy of using heavy bombers against a particular wartime resource, the Oil Campaign of World War II was essentially started by the RAF Bomber Command as early as August 1941 – two months after Hitler's invasion of the Soviet Union, and six months before the United States entered the war.
+Another example of the strategy of using heavy bombers against a particular wartime resource, the Oil Campaign of World War II was essentially started by RAF Bomber Command in August 1941 – two months after Hitler's invasion of the Soviet Union, and six months before the United States entered the war.
 It went forward relentlessly from that time with the USAAF joining in on the efforts by late June 1943 during daylight.
-The Oil Campaign had its priority diminished from time to time with important events, such as the lead-up to Operation Overlord, which by June 1944 demanded heavy bomber support for a time, but soon thereafter the relentless attacks by day and night resumed, starving the entire German Wehrmacht military of fuel and lubricants from the autumn of 1944 onwards.
+The Oil Campaign had its priority diminished from time to time with important events, such as the lead-up to Operation Overlord, which by June 1944 demanded heavy bomber support for a time, but soon thereafter the relentless attacks by day and night resumed, starving the Wehrmacht of fuel and lubricants from the autumn of 1944.